ROYAL ASIATIC SOCIETY BOOKS

 Constructing Islam on the Indus

-Hasan Ali Khan, Cambridge University Press, India
+Hasan Ali Khan (Cambridge University Press, 2016)

+The story of how one tribal family claimed the legacy of Chinggis Qan in Persia.
 The period of Middle Eastern history between the collapse of the Mongol Ilkhanate in 1335 and the rise of Timur (Tamerlane) at the end of the fourteenth century is commonly seen as a tumultuous time of political breakdown and disorder.
 This book helps to make sense of this confusing period by tracing the origins, history and memory of the Jalayirid dynasty, a family that succeeded the Mongol Ilkhans in Iran and Iraq in the fourteenth and early fifteenth centuries and claimed to be the rightful heirs of the Chinggisid Mongols.
 The story of how the Jalayirids came to power is illustrative of the political dynamics that shaped much of the Mongol and post-Mongol period in the Middle East.

 Urbanisation is rapidly changing the geographic and social landscape of India, and indeed Asia as a whole.
 Issues of collective violence, urban poverty and discrimination become crucial factors in the redefinition of citizenship not only in legal terms, but also in a cultural and socio-economic dimension.
 While Indian cities are becoming the centres of a culture of exclusion against vulnerable social groups, a long-term perspective is essential to understand the patterns that shaped the space, politics, economy and culture of contemporary metropolises.